Marjorie Fleming: Life

 Born in Kirkcaldy, Fife, Scotland on 15 January 1803, Marjorie was the third child of the Kirkcaldy accountant James Fleming (died c.
 1840) and his wife Isabella (daughter of James Rae), also the name of her elder sister and of her cousin and friend Miss Crauford (variously spelled).
 Her uncle Thomas Fleming was minister of Kirkcaldy parish church.
 Her mother's relations were acquainted in Edinburgh with the young Walter Scott.

 Marjorie spent most of her sixth, seventh and eighth years in Edinburgh under the tutelage of a cousin, Isabella Keith, who was about 17.
 Isabella married in 1824 James Wilson (1795–1856), the zoologist brother of the writer Christopher North, and had two children.
 She died in 1837.

 Marjorie returned to Kirkcaldy in July 1811, but wrote on 1 September in a letter to Isabella Keith, "We are surrounded with measles at present on every side."
 She herself contracted measles in November and apparently recovered, but then died, of what was described as "water on the head" and is now considered to have been meningitis, on 19 December 1811.
 She was a month short of her ninth birthday.

 The monument marking her grave, south of Abbotshall parish church in Kirkcaldy, was not erected until 1930.
 It was designed by Pilkington Jackson.
+The stone was gifted by members of her family and the ceremony was attended by hundreds of locals.